xyproto/algernon/README.md

 # Algernon

-HTTP/2 web server that can serve markdown and dynamic lua scripts.
+HTTP/2 web server that can serve Markdown and dynamic Lua scripts.

 [http2check](https://github.com/xyproto/http2check) can be used to confirm that the server is in fact serving HTTP/2.